 You might qualify for a premises liability case if you:

-- Were injured on public or private property
+- Were sustained injuries on public or private property

-- Were not notified of hazards on the premises, such as by a sign or announcement
+- Didn’t receive warnings about hazards on the premises, such as by a sign or announcement

-- Would not have been injured if you were warned ahead of time
+- Would not have suffered an injury if you received a warning ahead of time

 If your injury occurred on a property in Los Angeles, a Los Angeles premises liability lawyer can review your case and determine whether you have a viable chance at pursuing compensation.
 At Jacoby & Meyers Law Offices, we work hard to shape our clients’ cases to be comprehensive and backed by evidence.
 We may be able to help you pinpoint who is liable for your injuries and related damages.